Puerto Rican Cultural Celebrated at Flag Raising in Vineland

 New Jersey District 2 incumbent Republican Jeff Van Drew and Democratic challenger Amy Kennedy, both sat on the front row of dignitaries in the sweltering heat of the 30-minute outdoor event, the first time they met face-to-face since the July 7 primary that confirmed they will be taking on each other.

-Only Van Drew spoke at the event as he presented a proclamation to Festival Puertorriqueno President Leonides Negron.
+Only Van Drew spoke at the event as he presented a proclamation to Festival Puertorriqueño President Leonides Negron.
 Van Drew and Kennedy both stressed the day was about celebrating the Puerto Rican culture in the region, leaving politics for later.

 Their presence, though, may be an indication of how much they are valuing the Latin American vote this fall.

 “This is celebrating the Puerto Rican community which has given so much to America,” Van Drew told Front Runner New Jersey before events started Saturday.
-“I firmly believe regardless of what race, creed of culture you are, we all contribute to that important history.
+“I firmly believe regardless of what race, creed or culture you are, we all contribute to that important history.
 They have contributed so much.
 Things will be a lot quieter today because of COVID-19.
-We all know who we are we’re all in this together.”
+We all know who we are; we’re all in this together.”

 Likewise, Kennedy said she wanted to concentrate on celebrating with locals in the Puerto Rican community than talk about the campaign.